rampantdev/100-days-of-code/log.md

 #Python
 Worked through further tutorials on setting up non-blocking I/O and improving chat program to make use of concurrency

+### Day 14: May 8, 2017 - Continuing with non-blocking I/O and async tasks
+#Python
+Reworked the chat program to use event-driven architecture.

 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)